leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab4-create-dbhome/lab4-create-dbhome.md

     ![Select Database Software Image](./images/select-db-software-image.png " ")

-    Click **Show Advanced Options** to specify advanced options for the Database Home
+    Click **Show Advanced Options** to specify advanced options for the Database Home.

-       **Tags**: If you have permissions to create a resource, then you also have permissions to apply free-form tags to that resource.
-To apply a defined tag, you must have permissions to use the tag namespace.
+       **Tags**: If you have permission to create a resource, you also have permission to apply free-form tags to that resource.
+To apply a defined tag, you must have permission to use the tag namespace.

        ![Advanced Options](./images/advanced-options.png " ")